Get us in your inbox

 The town now known as Little Bavaria started with 15 colonists who pledged loyalty to Bavaria and to keep speaking German.
 You can go over the Holz Brücke covered wooden bridge, try the Bavarian Blacksmith Experience, visit the Castle Museum, come for the annual Volksläufe (people's race), and enjoy traditional architecture and signage throughout the city.
 Make sure to attend at Christmas time when the halls get Germanically decked.

-Lindsborg, KS
+15. Lindsborg, KS

 Feels most like: Sweden

 From the traditional red Swedish Dala horse painted on the water tower to a “herd” of the same cast in fiberglass and decorated by local artists—each foal’s birth is marked with a public unveiling—this town celebrates its heritage, founded in 1868 by Swedish immigrants.
 To be honest, the architecture doesn’t give much of a Swedish flair, but arrive at festival time to see folks take to the streets in traditional garb—and there are a lot of festivals in “Little Sweden USA!”
-Come for the annual Jenny Lind concert honoring the “Swedish Nightingale” soprano, the biennial October Svensk Hyllningsfest (held this year) with traditional food, folk dancing, music and smörgåsbord, and the March 25 Våffeldagen waffle festival, just to name a few.
+Come for the annual Jenny Lind concert honoring the “Swedish Nightingale” soprano, the biennial October Svensk Hyllningsfest (held next in 2025) with traditional food, folk dancing, music and smörgåsbord, and the March 25 Våffeldagen waffle festival, just to name a few.

 Recommended